MiyamotoAkira/website/_drafts/binding-and-assignment.md

 With the above you can rebind.

 FP languages are slightly divided over here.
 Some don't allow you to rebind at all, like Erlang.
-Some others, like Elixir and F#, do allow you to rebind, to make some more code readable.
+Some others, like Elixir, Clojure and F#, do allow you to rebind, to make code more readable.

 {% highlight Elixir %}
 # Elixir